Producer Company Registration

 Although producer companies and cooperative society features are similar the way they perform is quite different.
 So this was the major difference between a producer company and a cooperative society.

 Termination of a producer company

-Termination or winding up of business is that where you stop conducting transactions and collect all the remaining assets and pay-off your liabilities.
+Termination or winding up of business is where you stop conducting transactions and collect all the remaining assets and pay off your liabilities.
 Winding up of business can occur due to

 - Compulsory winding up by the tribunal

 - If the company had decided to wind up by tribunal in agreement then winding can be done

 - If the company has acted against the regulations of that state.